FAQ’s: Amazon River Cruises

 You will be asked to sign for every cocktail and premium wine at the time you order it.
 Please keep track of your consumption of alcoholic beverages in order to avoid any confusion at the end of the cruise.
-You can pay your bar bill, as well as for any purchases in the boutique, either in U.S. dollars or with Visa, American Express or MasterCard.
+You can pay your bar bill, as well as for any purchases in the boutique, either in U.S. dollars or with Visa, American Express, MasterCard or JCB.

 What about tipping?

-The total suggested tip for Aria Amazon staff on your trip would therefore be somewhere between US $81.00 – US $120.00 per passenger in total for those on a 3 night trip or US $108.00 – US $ 160.00 per passenger those on a 4 night trip.
+The total suggested tip for Aria Amazon staff on your trip would, therefore, be somewhere between US$81.00 – US $120.00 per passenger in total for those on a 3-night trip or US$108 – US$160 per passenger those on a 4-night trip.
 Envelopes are provided for your convenience.

 Are there smoking areas?

-Smoking is forbidden inside the Aria Amazon.
+Smoking is forbidden inside the Aria Amazon including e-cigarettes.
 It is allowed only in the Outdoor Lounge and on the Observation Deck.
-If you want to smoke here, please ask the bartender for an ashtray.
+If you want to smoke in the outside lounge, please ask the bartender for an ashtray.
 Do not throw your cigarette stubs or ash into the Amazon River or its tributaries.

 What’s the drinking age on the Aria Amazon?

-If you have special dietary requests, we strongly encourage you to inform Aqua Expeditions at the time of booking, or at least by 30 days prior to embarkation.
-Every effort will be made to cater to special dietary needs, and to accommodate special requests, subject to a given product’s availability in Peru.
+Yes, the food is world-class.
+Travelers aboard the Aria Amazon will enjoy a menu of fresh, delicious Peruvian fare (with a bit of continental influence), whether served on board or out on an adventure.
+Dinner each evening promises to be a culinary feast for the senses, paired with select South American wines.
+Noted Chef Pedro Miguel Schiaffino, one of Peru’s top ten chefs, has created our menus.
+If you have special dietary requests, you need to inform Aqua Expeditions at the time of booking, or at least 30 days prior to embarkation.
+Every effort will be made to cater to special dietary needs, and to accommodate special requests, subject to a given products’ availability in Peru

 What if I don’t like my tablemates?
 Is room service available?

 This is rarely a problem.
-However, if you wish to move to another table, please speak with the Maitre d’ or Cruise Director.
-They will make every effort to seat you with more compatible dining companions discretely and politely.
-Room service is not available, but will be provided in the event of passenger illness.
+However, if you wish to move to another table, please speak with the Maitre or Cruise Director.
+They will make every effort to seat you with more compatible dining companions…discretely and politely.
+Room service is not available but will be provided in the event of passenger illness.

 Who should I contact if I have a special request while on board?